jharvey09/Financial_Planner/README.md

 # Your Personal Financial Planner
-This project was created in Python using two tools that are used for finaincial planning.
+This project was created in Python using two tools that are used for financial planning.
 Creating a Personal Finance Planner that allowed users to visualize their savings composed by investments split between shares and cryptocurrencies.
-Also createing a Retirement Planning Tool that will use the Alpaca API to grab historical closing prices for a projected retirement portfolio composed of stocks and bonds, later running a few different Monte Carlo simulations to project the portfolio performance at 30 years.
+Also creating a Retirement Planning Tool that will use the Alpaca API to grab historical closing prices for a projected retirement portfolio composed of stocks and bonds, later running a few different Monte Carlo simulations to project the portfolio performance at 30 years.

 ### Added Projections
 I ran a couple of extra simulations on shorter terms to show different simulated returns using the Monte Carlo simulator.
-You can see terms for 5 and 10 year projections.
+You can see terms for 5 and 10-year projections.

 # Resources
 1. Alpaca Markets API